stuartj073/music-box/README.md

 1. Log in/ Register to heroku.
 2. Create a new app and fill in all relevant information.
 (This button is located on the top right of the screen after successfully logging in.)
 (docs/readme/readme-images/heroku-part1.png)
 3. To configure the connection on gitpod a requirements.txt file has to be created.
-This can be accomplished by the following CLI command 'pip3 freeze > requirements.txt'.
+This can be accomplished by the following CLI command `pip3 freeze > requirements.txt`.
-4. A Procfile must then be created with CLI command 'web: gunicorn music-box.wsgi:application'.
+4. A Procfile must then be created with CLI command `web: gunicorn music-box.wsgi:application`.
 Ensure there is no extra blank lines in the file as this can cause the file to be incorrectly read.
-5. If you have used the fixtures feature from django then the following command can load these files onto heroku. 'python3 manage.py loaddata files.json'.
+5. If you have used the fixtures feature from django then the following command can load these files onto heroku. `python3 manage.py loaddata files.json`.
-6. Log into heroku from the CLI by typing 'heorku login -i'.
+6. Log into heroku from the CLI by typing `heorku login -i`.
 7. Temporarily disable collectstatic (DISABLE_COLLECTSTATIC=1) as we deploy.
 8. Add your unique heroku app name to the ALLOWED_HOSTS section of settings.py and commit the changes.
-9. Deply to heroku by using the 'git push heroku main' command.
-If the git remote isn't initialised you must initialise it by running 'heroku git:remote -a'.
+9. Deply to heroku by using the `git push heroku main` command.
+If the git remote isn't initialised you must initialise it by running `heroku git:remote -a`.
 10. Create a separate superuser to be used on the deployed site.
 11. Return to the heroku site and relevant app name.
-Located the deploy tab for the app and navigate through to the method section choosing 'Github' as the option.
+Located the deploy tab for the app and navigate through to the method section choosing `Github` as the option.
 12. Search for the github repositoray and connect.
 (docs/readme/readme-images/heroku-part2.png)
 13. You can now either choose to automatically deploy or manually deploy.
 Automatic deploy will deploy the project as per every change that is pushed from git to your heroku app.